noran-mohamed/freeCodeCamp_courses/README.md

 ## game_char_stats_tracker.py -> A Game Character Stats Tracker
 A game character stats tracker.
 The program will allow you to create a character with specific attributes, update those attributes, and retrieve the current stats of the character.

+## media_catalogue.py -> A Media Catalogue System
+A media catalogue system that manages movies and TV series using object-oriented principles, with validation, inheritance, custom exceptions, and categorized display of media items.